kannanjayachandran/Full-Stack-Data-Science/03. Data Structures and Algorithms/Data Structures/Stack/Readme.md

 Stack is used in various applications such as:

-1. **Function Call Stack**: The function call stack is used to store the return address of the function calls.
+1. **Function Call Stack**: To store the return address of the function calls.

-2. **Expression Evaluation**: The stack is used to evaluate infix, postfix, and prefix expressions.
+2. **Expression Evaluation**: Tho evaluate infix, postfix, and prefix expressions.

-3. **Backtracking**: The stack is used to store the state of the system to backtrack to the previous state.
+3. **Backtracking**: To store the state of the system to backtrack to the previous state.

-4. **Undo Operation**: The stack is used to store the previous state of the system to undo the operations.
+4. **Undo Operation**: To store the previous state of the system to undo the operations.

-5. **Balanced Parentheses**: The stack is used to check the balanced parentheses in an expression.
+5. **Balanced Parentheses**: To check the balanced parentheses in an expression.

-6. **Reverse operations**: We can use a stack to reverse the order of operations.
+6. **Reverse operations**: To reverse the order of operations.

-7. **Browser History**: The stack is used to store the history of the web pages visited by the user.
+7. **Browser History**: To store the history of the web pages visited by the user.

-Overflow and underflow conditions can occur in a stack.
+`Overflow` and `underflow` conditions can occur in a stack.
 Overflow occurs when we try to push an element into a full stack, and underflow occurs when we try to pop an element from an empty stack.
 In most programming languages like C++, Java, and Python, the stack is implemented using a dynamic array or a linked list; hence overflow is not a common issue.

 In python we can use the `list` data structure to implement a stack.

-The `append()` method is used to push an element into the stack, and the `pop()` method is used to pop an element from the stack.
+- `append()` method is used to push an element into the stack.

+- `pop()` method is used to pop an element from the stack.

 Python's `Collections` module provides a `deque` class that can be used to implement a stack.

-- Python also provides a `LifoQueue` class in the `queue` module that can be used to implement a stack.
+Python also provides a `queue` module that can be used to implement a stack.
 It is thread-safe and can be used in a multithreaded environment.

 ### Implementations